Lexogen-Tools/idemuxcpp/README.rst

 Therefore, only specific, unique unambiguous combinations of sample names and barcodes are allowed.
 This means using duplicated or ambiguous combinations will result in an error.
-However, idemux will do its best to tell you where the problem lies, once this happens.
+However, idemuxCPP will do its best to tell you where the problem lies, once this happens.

 |